luminosityleds/server/src/account/README.md

 This route will register a new user in the MongoDB database.

 ## config.ts
-This file defines the development and environment variables for the account microservice.
+This file defines the environment variables and initalized variables with blank values for the account microservice.

 ## IUserSchema.ts
 This interface defines the structure of any object that uses the interface.
 It corresponds the data that will get entered into the MongoDB database.